Minimally Invasive Surgery

 21 April 2021|Categories: Minimally Invasive Surgery, Patient Stories|

 73-year-old Nigel Masterton, from Edinburgh was diagnosed with a 'sticky valve' while on a trial assessing the impact of drugs on patients with aortic stenosis.
 After opting to have minimal invasive surgery, a complication during surgery left him in ITU.
-Despite this, and thanks to the extraordinary efforts of the ITU staff, Nigel was back home with his wife and [...]
+Despite this, and thanks to the extraordinary efforts of the ITU staff, Nigel was back home with his wife and back walking the streets of Edinburgh.
+This is his valve disease story: “The valve replacement requirement was the first time I'd been overnight in the hospital in my entire life.
+I have been fortunate in always having been a very [...]

 1303, 2019